anandthakker/atom-node-debug/README.md

 ![](https://raw.githubusercontent.com/anandthakker/atom-node-debug/master/screenshot.gif)

 # Features
-- Run debugger on current file, or attach to an existing debugger session.
+- Run debugger on current file, or attach to an existing `node --debug` session.
+- Attach to a `Chrome --remote-debugging-port` session to debug javascript running in the browser.
 - Step through (over, into, out) node code.
 - Rudimentary console output.

 # Roadmap

-- [ ] Ability to attach to Chrome debugger in addition to Node one. **ALMOST THERE!**
+- [x] *LANDED*: Ability to attach to Chrome debugger in addition to Node one.
+  - [ ] Next: intelligently open *local* source files from current project, even when they're being served via http.
 - [x] Open up a new tab when execution leaves current source.
 - [x] Persist breakpoints across debugger sessions.
 - [ ] Breakpoint list